X-Men: The Hidden Years #16-22

 One of the Promise, Lucy Robinson, who has the power of persuasion, convinces the group to also include Angel in the suspended animation tubes.
 It turns out that she's bitter that Messenger ruined her life by convincing her to join him when she was just a naive housewife (her brother died in Vietnam while she was in suspended animation, and her fully grown son is now a mutant-hater).
 After the others go to sleep she wakes up Angel and has her fly him back to her son.

 The rest of the X-Men are left in an artificial jungle in a tube, and when they break out they find themselves in a long high-tech underground complex (we'll later learn it was built by Deviants).
 They never make it back to the Promise, and instead wind up in a random encounter with the Mole Man.

 There's some messed up dialogue in issue #19, and also issue #20.

 In the beginning of issue #19, while the X-Men are trapped in the tube, Cyclops sees the Beast running from a giant beetle.

 Byrne wants to make the point that it's out of character for the Beast to run, and he's therefore still rattled from his loss of control while fighting Kraven.
 But here's how the dialogue is delivered.
 I'm including panels above and below just to show that nothing's taken out of context, but focus on Cyclops' non-sequitur.

 Then in issue #20, he starts repeating himself.

 It's like he's having a stroke or something.
 I don't know what happened in these sequences.
-If someone else was scripting over Byrne's art and plot, and they were rushing, you might imagine mistakes like that, but it's odd to see it happen to when a single creator is responsible for the whole package (and where was the editor?).
+If someone else was scripting over Byrne's art and plot, and they were rushing, you might imagine mistakes like that, but it's odd to see it happen to a single creator is responsible for the whole package (and where was the editor?).